SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/RemoveOperation/README.md

 #Remove Operation Sample

-This sample demonstrate shows remove zoom and pan constraints from the default constraints to disable zoom and panning functionality in the diagram.
-You can remove or disable values by using the Bitwise ‘&~’ (XOR) operator.
+This sample demonstrates how to remove zoom and pan constraints from the default constraints to disable zoom and panning functionality in the diagram.
+Remove or disable values by using the Bitwise ‘&~’ (XOR) operator.

 ## Prerequisites